ngphl/calculator/README.md

 # React Calculator - Pink

+# Note: This little calculator was made purely for practice purpose in my free time

 This Calculator was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Logic was assisted by ChatGPT

 ## Getting Started